AdieLaine/Lnu-AI-Chat/README.md

 ---

 **Lnu-AI Chat** is a conversational AI system that can be used to chat with an AI system that is trained on the Mi'kmaq language and aligned as an Indigenous AI aligned assistant.
-This system was pre-trained on a large dataset of written and audion translations of Mi'kmaq words and phrases.
+This system was pre-trained on a large dataset of written and audio translations of Mi'kmaq words and phrases.

 **Lnu-AI Chat** has learned the nuances of the Mi'kmaq language structure, including its orthography and written form.